httpie/cli/README.rst

 To use a client side certificate for the SSL communication, you can pass the path of the cert file with ``--cert``.
-If the private key is not contained in the cert file you may pass the path of the key file with ``--certkey``.
+If the private key is not contained in the cert file you may pass the path of the key file with ``--cert-key``.

 If you use Python 2.x and need to talk to servers that use **SNI (Server Name Indication)** you need to install some additional dependencies: